jarrett-joe/my-meal-planner/railway-deployment-guide.md

 1. Check Railway logs for any errors
 2. Verify database connections
 3. Test API endpoints

+## Troubleshooting

+### Blank Site Issues
+If your site appears blank after deployment:

+1. **Check Build Logs**: Go to your Railway project → Deployments → Click on latest deployment → View build logs
+2. **Common Issues**:
+   - Missing environment variables (especially `DATABASE_URL`)
+   - Build failures due to missing dependencies
+   - Port configuration issues
+3. **Force Redeploy**: In Railway dashboard, click "Redeploy" to trigger a fresh build
+4. **Check Server Logs**: Look for errors in the runtime logs section

+### Common Issues
+- **Build failures**: Check that all dependencies are in package.json
+- **Database connection**: Verify DATABASE_URL is correctly set
+- **Missing environment variables**: Ensure all required secrets are configured
+- **Port issues**: Railway automatically assigns ports, app should use process.env.PORT

+### Health Check
+Your app should respond at the root path (/) for Railway's health checks to pass.
 4. Monitor performance metrics

 ## Step 8: Ongoing Maintenance